gazebosim/gz-sim/tutorials/joint_controller.md

 Example usage:

 let’s set up a new model for this example.
-A two-linked pendulum which has a total of two joints to control ( [joint_trajectory_controller](https://github.com/gazebosim/gz-sim/blob/gz-sim7/examples/worlds/joint_trajectory_controller.sdf) is the original example).
+A two-linked manipulator arm which has a total of two joints to control ( [joint_trajectory_controller](https://github.com/gazebosim/gz-sim/blob/gz-sim7/examples/worlds/joint_trajectory_controller.sdf) is the original example).
 Can name it as `example2.sdf`.

 - SDF file: